hpicgs/unCover/README.md

 used models will greatly benefit performance and is required to achieve good results.

-Alternatively if you are only interested as running the web interface you can use the provided Dockerfile for a quick deployment.
+Alternatively if you are only interested as running the web interface you can use the provided docker container for a quick deployment.
+It can be built yourself using the Dockerfile or pulled from Docker Hub: `docker pull lucasliebe/uncover:latest`.

 ## Usage